moepman/acertmgr/README.md

 -------------

 Unless specified with a commandline parameter (see acertmgr.py --help) the optional global configuration is read from '/etc/acertmgr/acertmgr.conf'.
-Domains for which certificates should be obtained/renewed should be configured in `/etc/acertmgr/*.conf` (the global configuration is automatically excluded if it is in the same directory).
+Domains for which certificates should be obtained/renewed should be configured in `/etc/acertmgr/*.conf` (the global configuration is always excluded if it is in the same directory).

 All configuration files can use yaml (requires PyYAML) or json syntax.